Jollyville, Texas: History

 The area was first settled by Henry Rhodes after obtaining a land grant in 1841 of about 1000 acre from the Republic of Texas.
-The name, however, comes from a later settler, John G. (possibly Grey, but no proof for middle name exist) Jolly, who purchased 160 acre in 1866.
+The name, however, comes from a later settler, Confederate general John G. (possibly Grey, but no proof for middle name exist) Jolly, who purchased 160 acre in 1866.
 John and his wife, Nancy Isabell (Guill) Jolly, operated a blacksmith shop and store.
 The Jollys donated land for a school and the cemetery in which they were eventually buried.

 Jollyville remained lightly settled for decades; only twenty families lived in the area in 1960.
 Eventually, the growth of nearby Austin led to the development of Jollyville as a suburban community.